Light-harvesting with guide-slide superabsorbing condensed-matter nanostructures

 To demonstrate superabsorption, i.e.~superlinear scaling of photon absorption and energy conversion, we now investigate the effect of increasing the ring-size $N$.
-Fig.~\ref{fig:pscan}b shows target transition oscillator strength as a function of $N$: we see that GS-SA displays superlinear scaling for $N>3$ but trails behind $||$-SA and the uncoupled Dicke model~\footnote{Note that the gradient changes every two data points since the target transition lies at the centre of the ladder for a ring with an odd $N$, whereas for an even-sized ring it sits just below the middle}, due to a combination of employing interacting and skewed dipoles.
-In light of the fact that the Dicke model is unsuitable for absorption and $||$-SA breaks in the presence of vibrational relaxation, GS-SA remains the only contender offering superior scaling over the classical linear increase.
-Encouragingly, this GS-SA advantage persists upon introducing 5\% normally-distributed disorder amongst relevant parameters (energy splittings $\omega_A$, natural lifetimes $\tau_L$, positions $\vec{r}_i$, and dipole orientations), as shown by the pale distribution marks.
+Fig.~\ref{fig:superscaling}a shows target transition oscillator strength as a function of $N$: we see that GS-SA displays superlinear scaling for $N>3$ but trails behind $||$-SA and the uncoupled Dicke model~\footnote{Note that the gradient changes every two data points since the target transition lies at the centre of the ladder for a ring with an odd $N$, whereas for an even-sized ring it sits just below the middle}, due to a combination of employing interacting and skewed dipoles.
+A similar departure from the quadratic scaling of the idealised Dicke model has also recently been observed experimentally for colour centres in diamond owing to system inhomogeneities~\cite{Angerer2018}.
+Encouragingly, our predicted superlinear GS-SA advantage persists upon introducing 5\% normally-distributed disorder amongst relevant parameters (energy splittings $\omega_A$, natural lifetimes $\tau_L$, positions $\vec{r}_i$, and dipole orientations), as shown by the pale distribution marks.
 Further information regarding disorder can be found in the SI~\cite{SI}.

-Focusing on the generated net power, the inset of Fig.~\ref{fig:pscan}a shows the transition into the guide-slide regime for $2 \leq N \leq 7$ as a function of $\gamma_r$ for fixed suppression at 99\%.
+Focusing on the generated net power, Fig.~\ref{fig:pscan}c shows the transition into the guide-slide regime for $2 \leq N \leq 7$ as a function of $\gamma_r$ as active reinitialisation is implemented for fixed suppression at 99\%.
 Once $\gamma_r$ becomes large enough to compensate for (suppressed) optical leakage from the BTTS, larger rings do indeed achieve higher net power.
-This superlinear growth of the net power with $N$ is confirmed by Fig.~\ref{fig:pscan}c, which also gives a breakdown of input vs output power.
+This superlinear growth of the net power with $N$ is confirmed by Fig.~\ref{fig:superscaling}b, which also gives a breakdown of input vs output power.
 We note that the dimer and trimer are special: the former performs well as it does not require reinitialisation, whereas the latter has insufficient collective-enhancement for making active reinitialisation worthwhile (but performs adequately left to its own devices, see SI~\cite{SI}).
-Beyond $N>3$, however, there is an increasing trend of guide-slide superabsorption enabling quantum-enhanced photocell performance.
+Beyond $N>3$, however, there is an increasing trend of GS-SA enabling quantum-enhanced photocell performance.